KevinSONG729/KevinSONG729.github.io/project-pages/SA-GS/README.md

-# Nerfies

-This is the repository that contains the project page of SA-GS（Scale-Adaptive Gaussian Splatting for Training-free Anti-Aliasing）, [](https://nerfies.github.io).
+This is the repository that contains the project page of SA-GS（Scale-Adaptive Gaussian Splatting for Training-free Anti-Aliasing）, this is the [code](https://github.com/zsy1987/SA-GS/).

 If you find Nerfies useful for your work please cite:
 ```